sunimp/EVMKit/README.md

 ## License

-The `EvmKit.Swift` toolkit is open source and available under the terms of the [MIT License](https://github.com/sunimp/EvmKit.Swift/blob/master/LICENSE).
+The `EVMKit.Swift` toolkit is open source and available under the terms of the [MIT License](https://github.com/sunimp/EVMKit.Swift/blob/master/LICENSE).